robgauer/Team6_Project_1/README.md

 * The implications of your findings?
 What do your findings mean?

 # Data Visualization Project Tracker
-* Define Title and Objectives.
-What is your story?
-(Team)
-  * Determine similar State and City/County/Metro Area to compare against (Ian Mac).
-  * Just similar pop county, look at County area for density.
-If none, extrapolation down to county from State totals based on confirmed cases and deaths?
-  * Research source for county testing and hospitalization data.
-  * Do we want history for County data?
-Would need to compile from Johns Hopkins files
-* Determine data sources.
-(Team)
-* Jupyter Notebook data API exploration, build, and clean up.
-(Phil and Ian)
-  * Bring in DataFrames from Covid Tracking, JHU, Census, summarys, for MN, National (Phil)
-  * Clone JHU repo into ours?
-(Phil)
-* Matplotlib data visualizations (6 to 8 visualizations).
-(Team)
-  * Determine chart types and visualization methods.
-  * Play with charting.
-(Rob)
-  * Create and save charts as PNGs to Output_data folder.
-(Team)
-* Project Readme.
-(Rob)
-* Data Visualization Project Tracker Update.
-(Rob)
-* PowerPoint Presentation and Write Up of conclusions?
-(Team)
 * Link to Data Visualization Project Tracker: https://docs.google.com/spreadsheets/d/1gb29HR5fH3w32Zrm048jqC98u5iTM9oXEJnK2tX-aSE/edit#gid=2041823604

 ![MNCovid19a](Images/covid-19.png)